redsymbol/genstatic/README.txt

 genstatic - Generate and maintain large sets of static HTML files, without going insane

-Genstatic is a tool for generating and managing sets of static HTML files using the Django template system.
-It exists to save web designers like yourself time and sanity.
+Genstatic is a tool for generating and managing sets of static HTML (or other text format) files using the Django template system.
+It exists to save web designers time and sanity.

 It's useful when you need to create a set of HTML files sharing structural similarities, in a low-maintenance way.
 You can do things